-Prerequisite: ENG 82 (For ESL: ELI 82W) or appropriate ACCUPLACER scores
+Prerequisite: ENG 82 or appropriate course waivers or ACCUPLACER scores

 This course focuses on human beings and their cultures throughout the world.
 Topics include human origins, language, religion, family, economic and political patterns, and cultural change.

 SOC 120: Introduction to the Science of Sociology (4 credits)